-• Electrification has come out of the trough of disillusionment phase (~2018- 2020) and is hitting the kink in the s-curve.
+- Electrification has come out of the trough of disillusionment phase (~2018-2020) and is hitting the kink in the s-curve.
 Adoption is likely to go mainstream and explode higher in the coming years.
 Penetration-wise, we're at the ~5% level, similar to smartphones in 2007-2009 (analogy discussed below), and headed much higher.
-Tesla's recent price cut combined with new subsidies will drive an exponential move.

-• Automation is currently in the trough of disillusionment.
-It's been written off by the media, yet the tech adoption is actually accelerating.
-Which sets up for very unique and asymmetric opportunities for those paying attention.
+Tesla's recent price cuts combined with new subsidies will drive an exponential move. - Automation is currently in the trough of disillusionment.
+It's been written off by the media, yet the tech adoption is actually accelerating Waymo/Cruise expanding cities, Waymo vehicles now available on Uber, and Swiss Re highlighting how Waymo (fully autonomous vehicle) is safer than human drivers.
+This sets up for a very unique and asymmetric opportunity for those paying attention.